TempUpload/FLofChatGPT/README.md

 ### 3. Top-Level Directory Structure:

-- All folders at the root directory have identical internal structures.
+- All folders in the root directory have identical internal structures.
 - Each primary sub-directory holds responses related to the six Defects4J programs.

 ### 4. Second-Level Directory: